Close

 Last day for lodging appeal forms

-20 school days after the decision letter informing you that you have not been offered a place.
+20 school days after the decision letter informing you that you had not been offered a place.

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel

-All in-year appeals will be heard within 30 school days of the appeal form being lodged.
+All in year appeal will be heard within 30 school days of the appeal form being lodged.

 Closing date for any additional supporting evidence